danwing/https-local-domains/draft-thomson-https-local-domains.md

 This should work for DTLS, as well?

-## Misbinding TLS Raw Public Keys
+## Misbinding TLS Raw Public Keys {#misbinding}

 > This section is for discussion: is mitigation of TLS misbinding attack necessary.
 It appears to not have achieved consensus during the discussion on the TLS mailing list ({{tls-misbinding}}), but the method proposed in this draft has not yet been discussed.
-Note also requiring the mitigation in this section prevents incremental deployment ({{incremental}}) as it requires servers support the external_id_hash extension

 To prevent TLS misbinding attack {{MM24}} the server needs to include its identity to the client in the TLS handshake {{SIGMA}}.
+A server using raw public keys does not have its name encoded into that key.
-The server can have several identities in different domains, see {{local-domain-names}}.
+The server is expected to have several identities in different domains, see {{local-domain-names}}.

-To verify server identity, the client MUST include both the TLS Server Name Indication (SNI) and an empty external_id_hash {{!RFC8844}} in its ClientHello.
+To verify server identity, the client MUST include both the TLS Server Name Indication (SNI) and an empty external_id_hash {{!RFC8844}} extension in its ClientHello.
 The server MUST include the hash of its identity matching the SNI in the external_id_hash extension of its response (in the EncryptedExtensions message if using TLS 1.3, as specified in